How to Make Soft Scones

 I’ve used this base for vanilla cardamom scones, chai pear scones, blueberry buttermilk scones, lemon cream cheese scones with strawberries, and so much more.
 It’s fantastic with dried cranberries.

 So I thought why not give you this soft scone recipe along with my best tips and tricks for incredible scones.
-Use it to create your own fun flavors!
+Use it to create your own fun flavors like these cream scones.

 Why this recipe works